 - I have submitted electronic reserve materials in a clean, legible format to the Library.
 Visit the Library’s Electronic Reserve page for more information.

-- I have authored accessible content within the iLearn learning management system.
+- I have authored accessible content within the iLearn or Canvas learning management system.

 - I have created a syllabus in an electronic and accessible format by using an accessible syllabus template or by creating an accessible document.